-The Plan's solvency ratio as at December 31, 2019 was 95%.
-This means that if the Plan had been wound-up on December 31, 2019, all Plan benefits would have been subject to a 5% reduction.
+The Plan's solvency ratio as at December 31, 2020 was 102%.
+This means that if the Plan had been wound-up on December 31, 2020, all Plan benefits would have been fully funded.
 The Board notes that there is no intent to wind-up the Plan anytime in the future.
-Even so, the Board will continue to measure and monitor the solvency ratio.
-While this Plan does not fund its solvency deficit since the Alberta Regulator has granted this Plan a solvency moratorium, the Trustees have allocated additional amounts to the Fund to ensure future benefit security.
-The Board's primary focus remains on the prudent management of the Plan for the benefit of all current and future Plan participants.
+Even so, the Board will continue to measure and monitor the solvency ratio, with the primary focus remaining on prudent management of the Plan for the benefit of all current and future Plan participants.

 The following table illustrates the solvency liability associated with a 60-year old pensioner receiving \$1,000 per month.
-As you can see, the cost has increased by 64% over the last 20 years and has gone up by 31% in the last ten years alone.
+As you can see, the cost has increased by 73% over the last 20 years and has gone up by 37% in the last ten years alone.
 We note that the pension regulators prescribe the assumptions such as interest rates and life expectancy to be used in solvency valuations leaving the Board absolutely no control over these costs.